FDM Nylon 12CF (Carbon Fiber)

 This combination produces one of the strongest thermoplastics for our Fused Deposition Modeling (FDM®) 3D printing service.
 It has the highest flexural strength of any FDM thermoplastic, resulting in the highest stiffness-to-weight ratio.

-fdm nylon 12cf stand
+fdm nylon 12cf brake pedal

 FDM Nylon 12CF (Carbon Fiber) Material Profile